Proactive Insight — No More Reactive Scrambling to Fix Problems

-Unified Communications, VoIP, Microsoft Teams, and Skype for Business
+Synthetic Monitoring for Unified Communications, VoIP, Microsoft Teams, and Zoom

-Unified communications have taken over the Internet.
-Some estimate that Voice and UC traffic make up 40% of the enterprise network today.
-The UC market is predicated to grow at a CAGR of almost 17% until 2024 and Gartner predicts that the North American UCaaS market for midsize enterprises will grow from $1.5 billion in 2017 to roughly $2.8 billion by 2021.
+Unified Communications (UC) and UCaaS have taken over the Internet.
+Some estimate that Voice and UC traffic makes up 40% of the enterprise network today.
+The UC market is predicated to grow at a CAGR of almost 17% until 2024 when the market will be $24.8 billion in size.

 IaaS Availability & Bandwidth Monitoring

-If you are hosting apps or using platform services on Amazon Web Services or Microsoft Azure you need to do more than simply log into their status dashboards to monitor the experience your users have using these apps and services.
-The VMs may be healthy but what about the connection between your users and your IaaS provider?
-CloudReady bandwidth sensors give insight into the health of your connection to the cloud.
+If you are hosting apps or using platform services on Amazon Web Services or Microsoft Azure you need to do more than simply log into their status dashboards to monitor the experience your users have been using these apps and services.
+The VMs may be healthy, but what about the connection between your users and your IaaS provider?
+CloudReady bandwidth sensors provide insight into the health of your connection to the cloud.

 Cloud & Network Infrastructure Monitoring